 Please note that as well as completing this Supplementary Information Form, parents must also complete the Local Authority's Common Application Form in order for the application to be complete.
-This Supplementary Information Form is only for school use and is, in conjunction with the Local Authority's Common Application Form, to enable the Board of Directors to rank applicants using the published oversubscription criteria:
+This Supplementary Information Form is only for school use and is, in conjunction with the Local Authority's Common Application Form, to enable the Local Governing Body to rank applicants using the published oversubscription criteria:

-This Supplementary Information Form must be returned directly to St Thomas More Catholic Primary school at Oxford Road, Kidlington, Oxford OX5 1EA by 15th January 2022.
+This Supplementary Information Form must be returned directly to St Thomas More Catholic Primary School at Oxford Road, Kidlington, Oxford, OX5 1EA by 15th January 2024.